masonmill/masonmill.github/content/authors/admin/_index.md

 ## About Me

-Mason Miller is a student studying computer science at the University of Michigan in Ann Arbor.
-His academic interests include operating systems, distributed systems, and networking.
+Mason Miller is a third-year student studying Computer Science at the University of Michigan in Ann Arbor.
+His academic interests include systems programming and operating systems development.
 He conducts operating systems research with The Ordered Systems Lab, aiming to enhance performance and efficiency in system-level programming.